barrywilks/CSC73010-ionic-file-storage/README.md

 This is the source code for a simple app to demonstrate ionic file storage.
 It is only the src/ directory!
 You will need to provide the ionic project directories.

-This source code was compiled and tested with Android 7.1.1 and the npm versions shown in the package.json.tested file in the root directory.
+This source code was compiled and tested with Android 7.1.1.
+Note that the srcv3 directory is sources for ionic version 3 and src/ directory is for ionic 4.
-Do not copy this file into your package.json as it will be different to your installation.
-It is provided so you can see the version that produced the working app.